Smart-ID: History

 In November 2016, SK ID Solutions debuted the Smart-ID tool for the first time at its annual conference.
 In February 2017, eKool, Starman, and Tallinn Kaubamaja Grupp were the first to implement Smart-ID authentication in their e-services.
 In March 2017, Smart-ID was added as an authentication option to SEB bank and Swedbank's online banking in all three Baltic States.

 Dokobit, previously known as DigiDoc, began offering its clients the ability to use e-services using Smart-ID in April 2017.
 More than 100 service providers had implemented Smart-ID as an authentication solution for their services by November 2019.

 At its annual conference on November 8, 2018, SK ID Solutions revealed that Smart-ID had been certified as compatible with the QSCD[8] level, the highest level of qualified electronic signature in the European Union, following a rigorous certification process.
 As a result, the Smart-QES-level ID's electronic signature, the digital counterpart of a handwritten signature, is now available to all users who have registered with the tool.
 This signature is accepted by all European Union member states.

 On August 26, 2019, Estonian Information Systems Supervisory Authority experts reviewed Smart-ID (ISSA).
 Based on the methods provided in the eIDAS Regulation, the expert committee concluded that Smart-ID offers a high level of electronic identification assurance.

 SK ID Solutions and RIA struck an agreement in September 2019 that allows Smart-ID to authenticate Estonian state e-services via RIA's central authentication service, which is used by over 60 public authorities.
 Smart-ID accounts created three years ago have expired in January 2020.
 Therefore, renewing them and performing mandatory updates was necessary.

 In February 2020, SK ID Solutions announced that Smart-ID could be used to give digital signatures in the national digital signature software DigiDoc4, which up until this moment was only possible with ID cards via Mobile-ID.
 Users must have at least version 4.2.4.71 or later of the DigiDoc4 software installed on their computers to use this feature.

 Since February 2020, Smart-ID accounts can now be created with biometric information from an ID card or passport, but only by users who have previously used a Smart-ID account.
 Since October 2022, 13–17 years old minors in Lithuania are able to create a Smart-ID account using biometric information too.
 A parent or legal guardian must approve the registration.
 SK ID Solutions collaborated on the new solution with iProov from the United Kingdom and InnoValor from the Netherlands.

 TÜV Informationstechnik GmbH, a German certification company, assessed it.

+Since May 2023, Smart-ID can be used to submit company's annual reports in Estonia and digitally sign anything in the e-business register using your PIN2.